Here are some of the new and improved influenza vaccines in the works

 Peter Palese, a microbiologist at the Icahn School of Medicine at Mount Sinai in New York, has a team working on a vaccine that goes after one unchanging target.

-Palese’s lab is focusing on ways to stimulate the immune system to recognize the stem or stalk of the hemagglutinin protein.
+Palese’s lab is focusing on ways to stimulate the immune system to recognize the stem or stalk of the hemagglutinin protein -- the equivalent of tweaking facial recognition technology so look for the overall shape of someone's face, or the distance between the eyes.

 At the NIAID, Dr. Jeffery Taubenberger and colleagues worked up a vaccine cocktail that uses four different types of hemagglutinin from avian flu viruses.
 Why bird flu?